 Getaround uses the review extension to highlight a testimonial by Huffington Post:

 Rotate Your Ads

-Ad rotation gives you the option to rotate your ads to find out which ones have a higher click through rate.
-When you create more ads in your ad groups you have the opportunity to rotate the ads.
-As Google collects data on ads it automatically starts favoring ads that statistically perform better.
-When you evenly rotate your ads you increase the chances of high performing ads to be served to your visitors.
+Ad rotation gives you the option to rotate your ads to find out which ones have a higher click-through rate.
+When you create more ads in your ad groups, you have the opportunity to rotate the ads.
+As Google collects data on ads, it automatically starts favoring ads that statistically perform better.
+When you evenly rotate your ads, you increase the chances of high-performing ads being served to your visitors.

 Optimizing Display Network Ads

-Display network ads give you a little more room to be creative as they include additional formats, such as image, video and rich media types.
+Display network ads give you a little more room to be creative as they include additional formats, such as images, videos, and rich media types.
 To create effective display ads, make sure the image and copy are relevant so the visitor can make a natural connection among the contents of the ad.

-Another thing to take care of in display ads is branding, make sure that your branding is on point, so when the visitors clicks through to the landing page they know they’ve come to the right page.
+Another thing to take care of in display ads is branding, make sure that your branding is on point, so when the visitors click through to the landing page, they know they’ve come to the right page.